Toontown-Event-Horizon/panda-utils/README.md

 * If that field is not present, or the file is not present, the step has no effect.
 * If the field is a dictionary, it will be applied as keyword arguments.
+* If the field is a string, it will be applied as the only positional argument.
+  *New in version 1.3.3.*
-* If the field is a list, the step will be applied once for each dictionary inside of it in the proper order.
+* If the field is a list, the step will be applied once for each item inside of it in the proper order.
+This is not recursive.

 This sounds confusing, so here's an example of such a config file: